Navigating Professional Landscapes: The LGBTQ Experience

 The stereotype of the gay hairdresser isn’t merely a cliché; it reflects a profession that not only attracts some men but also serves as a pragmatic choice for survival.
 For many homosexuals, the risk of being discovered meant potential job loss or professional ostracism—a reality that persists in certain parts of the USA even today.

-Today there are federal laws that protect against workplace discrimination based on sex, race, national origin, religion, age, and disability.
-There is no federal law based on sexual orientation.
-This summer the U.S. Supreme Court is scheduled to rule on two cases that had opposing views on Title VII of the Civil Rights Act of 1964.
-Bostock v.
-Clayton County claimed Title VII on sex discrimination does not cover sexual orientation, while Altitude Express, Inc. v.
-Zarda took the opposite view. [i] We will watch to see if sexual orientation becomes a protected class at a federal level later this year.
+While federal laws shield against workplace discrimination based on sex, race, national origin, religion, age, and disability, there is no federal protection based on sexual orientation.
+This gap in legislation is currently under scrutiny, with the U.S. Supreme Court set to rule on cases that present conflicting views on whether Title VII of the Civil Rights Act of 1964 covers sexual orientation.
+The outcome of these cases may determine whether sexual orientation becomes a federally protected class later this year.

 Update on 16 June 2020.

 In a landmark decision, the Supreme Court of the United States has ruled, in a 6 to 3 vote, that the Civil Rights Act of 1964 also extends to LGBTQ people.
 It is now illegal to terminate someone’s employment just for being queer.